sjegede1/journalio/README.md

 - Other Pages
     - Entry Form: This is the page where we enter and submit new journal entries.
         - <strong>FEATURES:</strong>
-            - Animate card by sliding up from the bottom.
+            - Animate the card by sliding up from the bottom.
             - Use params to set state when the page loads.
             -
         - DateTime: input type:datetime-local value:current-time max:EOD today required